ryanGill8120/nlp-review-sentiment-analysis/README.md

 In the following experiments, comparing the model against the LMU, LSTMs and transformers.

-In psMNIST: as the name suggests, is constructed by permuting and then flattening the (28 × 28) MNIST images.
+psMNIST: as the name suggests, is constructed by permuting and then flattening the (28 × 28) MNIST images.
 The permutation is chosen randomly and is fixed for the duration of the task.
 It uses the standard 50k/10k/10k split.

 1. Architecture:
 Model uses 165k parameters, original LMU model, which uses 102k parameters, and the HiPPO-LegS model, which is reported to use 512 hidden dimensions